DFHack/dfhack/docs/dev/Lua API.rst

 scroll events when the mouse button is held down can be controlled via the `control-panel` or `gui/control-panel` interfaces:

-1. The delay before the second scroll event use ``Mouse initial scroll repeat delay`` option (default is 300)
+1. The delay before the second scroll event is the ``Mouse initial scroll repeat delay`` setting (default is 300 ms)

-2. The delay between further scroll events use
-``Mouse scroll repeat delay`` option (default is 20)
+2. The delay between further scroll events is the ``Mouse scroll repeat delay`` option (default is 20 ms)

 Label class
 -----------